kevinma0/kevinma0.github.io/_project/S00-streetart.md

 ![Boston's very own Downtown Crossing.]({{site.baseurl}}/assets/img/streetart/downtown.jpg)

-This summer I was working as a remote software developer in Boston.
-Without the regular hours of an office, I found my schedule slipping into the early AMs, and then the late AMs.
-I also started to feel quite isolated.
+This summer I was working back-of-house at a ramen shop and as a software developer for local clients.
+Without regular shifts or hours, I found myself awake every day 'til the early hours of the morning.
+During this period I also felt quite isolated.
 I decided that I needed to do something that:

 > 1. required lots of socializing,
 > 2. would get me outside during the day, and
 > 3. would help me improve at something I was interested in.

 I decided to be a portrait artist, like the ones I used to idolize as a kid in Times Square.
-It fulfilled all conditions easily.
+It easily fulfilled all conditions.
 That afternoon, I picked up:
 > - Two camping seats.
 Small enough to fold and put into my bag.
 One for me, one for my customer.
 > - A tripod.
 Not for drawing, but to hold up my advertisement.
 > - A drawing pad, 18" x 24".
 Not for drawing, but to use as my advertisement.